-Agriculture hygiene helps to protect livestock and crops from pests and disease, including insects, parasites, pathogens, and weeds.
-Therefore, agriculture hygiene aims to minimize the introduction and spread of pests in the farm environment.
+Agriculture hygiene and sanitation helps to protect livestock and crops from pests and disease, including insects, parasites, pathogens, and weeds.
+Therefore, good farm hygiene and sanitation aims to minimize the introduction and spread of pests in the farm environment.

 HYGIENE PRACTICES FOR THE FARM